Good News: Malaria is 100% Preventable

 Through Partnership, We Have Made Extraordinary Progress

 In 2007, the World Health Organization estimated there were more than 1,000,000 malaria related fatalities.
-By 2012, the number had been reduced to 627,000.
-While that is still a staggering number, a nearly 50% increase in life is worth celebrating!
+In 2015, the number was reduced to 438,000.
+While that is still a staggering number, an over 50% increase in life is worth celebrating!
 Thanks to the efforts of The United Methodist Church and our partners, we are on our way to beating malaria for good.

 How We are Beating Malaria